rasmus-kirk/website/index.md

 Hi, I am Rasmus Kirk.
-I hold a bachelor's degree in Computer Science from Aarhus University, Denmark, and I am currently pursuing a master's degree with a specialization in Cryptography and Formal Software Verification, that I will finish January 2026.
-I have been working part-time as a student worker at Concordium, a cryptocurrency firm, for about two years.
-I like Rust and Haskell and I am also currently learning Japanese.
+I hold a bachelor's degree in Computer Science from Aarhus University, Denmark, and I am currently pursuing a master's degree with a specialization in Cryptography (specifically SNARKs) and Formal Software Verification, that I will finish January 2026.
+I have been working part-time as a student worker at Concordium, a cryptocurrency firm, for about three years.
+I like Rust and I am also currently learning Japanese.
+I am currently learning Lasso/Jolt.

 Here is a list of some of my software interests:

 - Decentralized Technologies
 - Cryptography
+- SNARKs
 - Zero-Knowledge Proofs
 - Free and Open Software
 - Functional Programming